 As we’ve said, you certainly can file or trim your gel nails when they get too long, but your beautiful gel finish might not last much longer if you choose to file.

 If your long nails are getting in the way of your activities, or if you fear that you could break the nail because of its length, then cut, trim, or file them.

 You might also think of filing your nails when the corner has been broken, if they’re a vertical split, etc.

-However, you must remember that doing this isn’t really good for gel nails.
-The reason for this is because your gel nails would start to peel if you cut them.
+However, you must remember that filling in this way isn’t good for gel nails.
+The reason for this is because your gel nails may start to peel if you cut them.

-Whether you use a nail cutter, a nail file, or an electric nail file to trim the nails, you’d be removing the seal at the tip of your nail.
+Whether you use a nail cutter or a nail file, to trim the nails, you’d be removing the seal at the tip of your nail.
 This makes them more prone to chip or peel.

-Filing or trimming your gel nails will result in the gel nails being ruined.
+Filing or trimming your gel nails may result in the gel nail finish being ruined.

 If you are simply filing the gel nails to try to remove them forcefully, don’t do that.
 Please stop and consider doing the proper steps in removing gel nails.

 Some people think that gel nails ruin your natural nails.
 But the truth is, ripping the gel nails off the natural nails does.
 Gel polish is safe to use on your natural nails.
 Note, though, that most gel polishes need to be dried with a Nail Lamp.
 They sometimes require UV lights which could be harmful.